intmus/inttheory22-23/_02-int-scales-keys/a1-scales.md

 ### Labeling scale degrees

-When discussing scales, it is helpful to have a method that refers to pitches without referencing a specific key.
-For example, the first "Happy Birthday" example on the previous page is written in G major, but there are eleven other tonics around which we could structure that melody's intervallic structure.
-In order to reference the interval pattern rather than the actual pitches, we use *scale degrees*.

-One common way to communicate pitches of the scale is to use scale degree numbers.
+Similar to solfege, there is another commonly-used system in which you can label the pitches in a scale without referencing a specific tonic.
+Instead of solfege names, you can instead use *scale degree* numbers.
 We denote these by placing a caret `^` above the scale degree number.
-For example, the pitch that is a fifth above the tonic would be called fifth scale degree and would be written as `^5`, although the caret would be above the numeral, not to the side.
+For example, the note  that is five letter names above the tonic of a scale would be called fifth scale degree and written as `^5`--although the caret would be *above* the numeral, not to the side.

+The scale degree system functions similarly to the solfege system that we discussed in the Unit 1b, with the added benefit of not requiring someone to memorize a bunch of Latin terms.
+The two systems can be used mostly interchangeably, at least if you are comparing it to moveable-do solfege.
+Of note however, the solfege system is much more useful in sight-singing because each note designation uses only one syllable, whereas some scale degrees have two syllables and there is no simple way to show alteration to a scale degree without adding further syllables.

-A second common way to describe scale degrees is to use *solfege syllables*.
-In this system, each scale degree is assigned a single-syllable Latin word, and this can be helpful when sight-singing.
-The chart below shows all seven base solfege syllables and how each can be altered for raised and lowered pitches.
+You can review the chart below showing all seven scale degrees next to the solfege syllables and the altered solfege for raising and lowering pitches.
 If a solfege symbol is marked as "N/A", this alteration is non-functional in tonal harmony.
+You should be fluent in both of these systems if you plan to have a career in music, because both are widely used in a variety of contexts.

 Scale degree | Solfege syllable | Raised | Lowered
  --- | --- | --- | ---